-According to FEMA, almost 40 percent of workplaces that have to close because of an emergency never open again, with 25 percent of the rest closing within a year.
-To counteract this, employers should have a business continuity and risk management plan to ensure that important business functions, such as payroll, are able to continuously be run even when the building itself is closed.
+According to FEMA, almost 40 percent of workplaces that close because of an emergency never open again, with 25 percent of the rest closing within a year.
+To counteract this, employers should have a business continuity and risk management plan to ensure that important business functions, such as payroll, are able to run even when the building itself is closed.
 To keep employees safe, employers should also have specific emergency plans for any workplace disaster, whether manmade or natural, that has a realistic possibility of happening in the workplace.

 HR and legal considerations when creating and implementing risk management plans.
 Advice on eliminating bad risks and optimizing good risks.